andrewang123/Recursive-File-Search/README.md

 * ensures that the starting directory is an absolute path
 * there may be spaces in search term if called in quotations
 * It will also time the elapsed time til completed of search

+---
+Recursive File Search Threaded version.
+This lab will be the exact same as the previous lab except for:
+* There will be four threads involved